Barney Pelty

 Barney Pelty (September 10, 1880 – May 24, 1939) was an American Major League Baseball pitcher known as "the Yiddish Curver" because he was one of the first Jewish baseball players in the American League.
-As of 2017 he is in the top-ten for his career of all pitchers in the St. Louis Browns/Baltimore Orioles franchise in batters hit by pitch (first), complete games (third), ERA (sixth), and innings pitched and shutouts (eighth).
+As of 2017 he is in the top 10 for his career of all pitchers in the St. Louis Browns/Baltimore Orioles franchise in batters hit by pitch (first), complete games (third), ERA (sixth), and innings pitched and shutouts (eighth).

-Early and personal life
+Early life

-Pelty was born (and later died) in Farmington, Missouri, where his family was the only Jewish family at the time.
-His parents were Samuel (who immigrated to the US from Prussia at the age of 17) and Helena Pelty, who were both Jewish, and he was the youngest of six children.
-His father was a cigar maker, and opened up a cigar store.
-Pelty and his wife had a son, who became the city engineer of Farmington.
+Pelty was born in Farmington, Missouri, where his family was the only Jewish family at the time.
+His parents were Samuel (who immigrated to the U.S. from Prussia at the age of 17) and Helena Pelty, who were both Jewish.
+He was the youngest of six children.
+His father was a cigar maker and opened a cigar store.

 College

-Pelty was offered free tuition at the now-defunct Carleton College in Farmington, Missouri, to pitch for them.
+Pelty was offered free tuition at Carleton College (now defunct) in Farmington, Missouri, to pitch for them.
 While attending Carleton, he met Eva Warsing, whom he married.
 After two years at Carleton, Pelty transferred to Blees Military Academy in Macon, Missouri, and pitched for the Academy team in the 1899 and 1900 spring seasons.